gbraad/mscrolls-brahman/ifi/ifi.md

 * `scoremax:` int
    _Optional_.
 Max game score.
 When provided we can either display score/maxscore or score%, otherwise just the score is given.

+*  `savedata: "game-state"`
+   The entire game state encoded as a string (eg base64) that can later be accommodated by a `loaddata` request to completely restore a position (see also request `loaddata`).

 * `items: [{item}...]`
    item details for the sidebar (eg inventory).